Trump announces reduction of two national monuments in Utah

 "Your timeless bond with the outdoors should not be replaced with the whims of regulators thousands and thousands of miles away.
 They don't know your land and, truly, they don't care for you land like you do," Trump said.

-The two locales — Bears Ears and Grand Staircase — Trump said, exemplify "abuses" of past administrations that used the Antiquities Act of 1906 to over-designate thousands of acres as federally protected land.
+Trump said the two locales — Bears Ears and Grand Staircase — exemplify "abuses" of past administrations that used the Antiquities Act of 1906 to over-designate thousands of acres as federally protected land.

 Trump enlisted Zinke, Utah Sens.
 Orrin Hatch and Mike Lee and other local officials for advice on how to handle the Bears Ears national monument decision.
 They assured him, Trump said Monday, that the major reduction would be "incredible" both for the state and the country.